Online Learning: A Modern Introduction Using Convex Optimization: Adaptive Algorithms: bounds and AdaGrad

-With a fixed learning rate, the learning rate that minimizes this upper bound on the regret is
+With a fixed learning rate $\eta_t=\eta$, the learning rate that minimizes this upper bound on the regret is

-Unfortunately, as we said, this learning rate cannot be used because it assumes the knowledge of the future rounds.
-However, we might be lucky and we might try to just approximate it in each round using the knowledge up to time $t$.
+Unfortunately, as we said, this learning rate cannot be used because it assumes knowledge of the future rounds.
+However, we might be lucky, and we might try to just approximate it in each round using the knowledge up to time $t$.
 That is, we might try to use

-Observe that $\eta_T=\eta_T^\star$, so the first term of the regret would be exactly what we need!
+and just skip the rounds in which $\bg_t=\boldsymbol{0}$ to avoid possible divisions by 0.
+Observe that $\eta_T=\eta^\star$, so the first term of the regret would be exactly what we need!
 For the other term, the optimal learning rate would give us

-Now let's see what we obtain with our approximation.
+Now, let's see what we obtain with our approximation in the other term of the regret:

-We need a way to upper bound that sum.
-The way to treat these sums, as we did in other cases, is to try to approximate them with integrals.
-So, we can use the following very handy Lemma that generalizes a lot of similar specific ones. \begin{lemma} Let $a_0\geq 0$ and $f:[0,+\infty)\rightarrow [0, +\infty)$ a nonincreasing function.
+We need a way to upper-bound that sum.
+The way to treat these sums, as we did in Chapter~\ref{ch:first}, is to try to approximate them with integrals.
+So, we can use the following very handy lemma that generalizes a lot of similar specific ones. \begin{lemma} Let $a_0, \dots, a_T\geq 0$ and $f:[0,+\infty)\to [0, +\infty)$ a non-increasing continuous function.
 Then

 \end{lemma} \begin{proof} Denote by $s_t=\sum_{i=0}^{t} a_i$.